 The officers of the Project Review Committee shall consist of a Chair and a Vice-Chair, each of whom shall be duly appointed annually the Committee.

-Logistical Considerations: In the event that the number of projects to be reviewed at any one time outstrips the Commission's ability to staff, coordinate, and undertake project review through the review committee process described herein, the staff may be authorized by the Executive Committee to conduct an independent review of the projects and present positions on behalf of CVRPC, subject to the final approval by majority vote of the Executive Committee and interested Commissioners.
-All Commissioners will be notified, by mail or electronic mail, with specific consultation with the host town Commissioner of any project to be reviewed under this clause, and be invited to consult with the staff regarding same.
-When this clause is exercised, Commissioners will receive copies of the draft position prior to its submission to the Executive Committee.
+Logistical Considerations: In the event that the number of projects to be reviewed at any one time outstrips the Commission's ability to staff, coordinate, and undertake project review through the review committee process described herein, the Executive Committee may perform the duties of the Project Review Committee, as needed.

 CVRPC appeals of a hearing board’s decision on a project shall be approved by the Executive Committee or the full Commission.